DownloaderBaba - all in one stock image downloader

 Here’s how to get it right:

-- Title: Choose a clear, descriptive title for each photo.
+• Title: Choose a clear, descriptive title for each photo.
 Avoid generic titles like "Image1" or "Pic123."
 Instead, be specific.
 For example, "Golden Sunset Over the Himalayas" paints a vivid picture and is more likely to catch the eye.

-- Description: Write a detailed description of your photo.
+• Description: Write a detailed description of your photo.
 Mention key elements, context, or emotions captured.
 This helps buyers understand the story behind your image.
 When I started, I would simply jot down a few words, but I found that richer descriptions led to better results.

-- Keywords: Use relevant keywords that buyers might use when searching for images.
+• Keywords: Use relevant keywords that buyers might use when searching for images.
 Include variations and synonyms to broaden your reach.
 For instance, if your photo is of a “busy street,” also consider keywords like “urban traffic” or “city hustle.”

 Getting your metadata in order may feel like a task but think of it as creating a library.
 The time you invest in creating metadata will be worthwhile when your pictures catch attention.
 I remember dedicating time to my initial set of photos and it really made a difference in getting them approved and noticed.

-Read This: Is Freepik Owned by Shutterstock
+Read This: How to Search by Artist on Shutterstock

 Setting Up Photo Categories and Keywords